The scheme opened to new applicants on 2 June 2025.

 Tel: 02895 368303 (Mon-Fri 10am-4pm)

-Should you need assistance in completing your Waiting list Reimbursement application form, you should first contact the Department of Health’s National Contact Point team and one of the team will go through the process and options available to you.
+Should you need assistance in completing your form you should first contact the Department of Health’s National Contact Point team and one of the team will go through the process and options available to you.

 Contact information